What I hoped to look like in my professional photo

 Both Dr Fun and Dr Serious are crazy about Jesus.
 They both write stories of faith where hope and courage are tested, evil and suffering are confronted and defeated, and love wins the day.
 Dr Fun and Dr Serious both want to bring readers fiction that feeds the soul.

-Together, they wrote The Sword in His Hand, my debut novel which will be releasing in February 2021, followed by its sequel, The Secret of Fire.
+Together, they wrote The Sword in His Hand, my debut novel which released in February 2021, followed by its sequel, The Secret of Fire, in July 2021.
 It’s a Christian romantic historical fantasy duology and yes, it has swords.
 And fire.
 (Hint: fire has a secret.
 Shhhh.)
 That’s all you get for now.

-I recently finished my second duology, The Soul Mark Duology (Book #1: The Rendering; Book #2: Carver of Souls) and am now working on a new trilogy, The Nightingale Trilogy (Book #1: Calor).
+My second duology, The Soul Mark Duology has also been contracted for publication and Book 1 will release in September 2022.
+I am now working on a trilogy, The Nightingale Trilogy.
 Because I don’t like sitting still, I’m also writing a children’s book and a children’s book for adults and learning exactly how much I hate writing things that rhyme.

 If the thought of all that excites you even a tad, then please feel free to hop on board this crazy author journey of mine, and welcome!
 If you are simply a lasagne enthusiast or wish to whine about Luke Skywalker more formally, then may I suggest we make another group specifically dedicated to such a purpose.